 - If you purchased a popular item in the past, consider regifting it as you know it can continue to work well as a fundraising item - if you can part with it!

-- SHOW UP for the closing of the Silent Auction and the start of the Live Auction (venue TBC and starts 7pm on 23rd March).
+- SHOW UP for the closing of the Silent Auction and the start of the Live Auction (Bolivar Ballroom C-D-B-E and starts at 8pm on 23rd March).
 Check the schedule/location and make sure you are there to get your final bids in and WIN WIN WIN both for you and for the Symposium.

 - Solicit - don't be afraid to solicit donations from other artists and makers for the cause!